precisionmedicineunit/precisionmedicineunit.github.io/README.md

 ## Cloning and keys
 ### Summary
-Instead of the default method for cloning, I specify my username for github to clone:
+Instead of the default method for cloning, if:
+1. you have a ssh key set up for your github account and
+2. you are an organisation member, you can specify your username for github to clone:

-`git clone git@dylanlawless.github.com:SwissPedHealth-PipelineDev.github.io.git`
+`git clone git@dylanlawless.github.com:SwissPedHealth-PipelineDev/SwissPedHealth-PipelineDev.github.io.git`

 Then set the local user
 `cd docs`